Hotel Tasia Maris

 This hotel's location is a big draw.
 Walk for a minute or so through the grounds and you'll come to a sandy beach.
 A 15-minute wander, meanwhile, takes you to the shops, ...
 Continue reading

 This hotel’s location is a big draw.
 Walk for a minute or so through the grounds and you’ll come to a sandy beach.
 A 15-minute wander, meanwhile, takes you to the shops, restaurants and bars of Nissi Beach.
 This place is geared towards couples.
-Days are all about relaxing by the hotel’s lagoon-like pool.
+Days are all about relaxing by the hotel’s lagoon-like pool, or winding down in the spa*.
 Evenings, on the other hand, are taken over by gala dinners and live music.

 Organised activities take place throughout the day.
 You can join in with aerobics in the pool, quizzes and games, and more unusual pursuits like line-dancing.Active types can make use of the hotel’s tennis court_.
 There’s also a games room, complete with a pool table and a TV.